PandaMods-Dev/Pandas-Falling-Trees/README.md

 You can also join my [Discord](https://discord.gg/wjPt4vEfXb)

-## Known Issues:
+## Known Incompatibilities:
+- **HT's Treechop:** Compatibility is planned and will be added when 0.18.5 is ported to 1.20+
-- Wilder Wilds: Game crash when mining trees.
+- **Wilder Wilds:** Game crash when mining trees.
 I recommend blacklisting the logs and leaves in the mod config.
+- **Physics mod:** I will not make compatibility because it's not open sourced, if compatibility should ever be a thing, then the creators of the Physics mod should add it.

 ---
 ### Do you need a cheap Minecraft server and want to support me, click the banner below and sign up, you can also use my code to get 15% off you first month at Kinetic Hosting.